Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 )
 ```

-In this next example, we configure another *mongo_collection* data node, with the custom document is defined as DailyMinTemp class.
+In this next example, we configure another *mongo_collection* data node, with the custom document is defined as
+DailyMinTemp class.

 -   The custom encode method encodes `datetime.datetime` to the ISO 8601 string format.
 -   The corresponding decode method decodes a ISO 8601 string to `datetime.datetime`.
 -   The `_id` of the Mongo document is discarded.

-Without this two methods, the default decoder will map the key of each document to the corresponding property of a DailyMinTemp object,
+Without this two methods, the default decoder will map the key of each document to the corresponding property of a
-and the default encoder will convert DailyMinTemp object's properties to a dictionary, without any special formating.
+DailyMinTemp object, and the default encoder will convert DailyMinTemp object's properties to a dictionary, without
+any special formatting.

 !!!
 Note